Semantic Data Representation for Explainable Windows Malware Detection Models: PE Malware Ontology

 \subsection{PE files}

-Each sample of a Portable Executable (PE) file \citep{bridge2022pe} in the original dataset is represented by an instance of the \texttt{PEFile} class, central to our ontology.
-Each such instance is further classified either as a proper executable in the \texttt{ExecutableFile} subclass of \texttt{PEFile} or as a shared library (DLLs) in the \texttt{DynamicLinkLibrary} subclass.
-The respective subclass is determined based on the COFF header available in the \ac{EMBER} dataset.
+Each sample of a Portable Executable (PE) file \citep{bridge2022pe} from the original dataset is represented by an instance of the \texttt{PEFile} class, central to our ontology.
+Each such instance is further classified either as a proper executable (EXE) in the \texttt{ExecutableFile} subclass of \texttt{PEFile} or as a shared library (DLL) in the \texttt{DynamicLinkLibrary} subclass.
+The respective subclass is determined from the sample's COFF header available in the \ac{EMBER} dataset (see Listing~\ref{lst:ember}).

-The \texttt{PEFile} class is the domain of 7~data properties (see Table~\ref{tab:PEFile}) which provide information on the numbers of imports, exports, symbols, and MZ headers (mapped from the \texttt{general} property of JSON descriptions of samples), as well as the numbers of path, registry, and URL strings (mapped from the \texttt{strings} property).

 PE files structurally consist of sections, possess features relevant to malware detection, and may perform actions (based on their imported functions) when executed.
 These entities are represented by instances of the respective classes in the ontology (\verb+Section+, \verb+FileFeature+, \verb+Action+) which are linked to a \texttt{PEFile} instance via the \verb+has_section+, \verb+has_file_feature+, and \verb+has_action+ object property, respectively.
+These object properties and their ranges are summarized in Table~\ref{tab:PEFile}.

+The \texttt{PEFile} class is also the domain of 7~data properties (see Table~\ref{tab:PEFile} again) which provide information on the numbers of imported and exported functions, debugging symbols, and MZ headers (mapped from the \texttt{general} property of JSON descriptions of samples), as well as the numbers of path, registry, and URL strings (mapped from the \texttt{strings} property).
+Similarly to features (cf.\ Section~\ref{sec:computed-features}), data properties were selected to be both easily interpretable and relevant to malware detection.
+For instance, malicious files usually expose no debugging symbols, packed malware tends to imports very few API functions and may contain multiple MZ headers.
+Malware may also use a number of URLs (for, e.g., C\&C communication, downloading additional payloads, etc.) or registry keys (for, e.g., achieving persistence, privilege escalation, etc.).